the-kids-network/impact-capture-form/README.md

 mysql -uroot
 mysql> CREATE DATABASE homestead;
 mysql> CREATE USER 'homestead'@'localhost' IDENTIFIED BY 'secret';
+mysql> CREATE USER 'homestead'@'%' IDENTIFIED BY 'secret';
 mysql> GRANT ALL PRIVILEGES ON homestead.* TO 'homestead'@'localhost';
+mysql> GRANT ALL PRIVILEGES ON homestead.* TO 'homestead'@'%';
 ```

 Connect to database as user so that you can explore: